kachristensen/Current-Dnd-Campaigns/Session Notes/Session 3 - TBD.md

 		- Wuffi sat in front of me.
 He wanted to sleep next to me, I said he may stay within 5-10 ft of me.
 Told him he could tell Vali she didn't deserve my emotional response from before.
 	- Mr. Portshire told the kids to stay put, he was doing something special with Vesh'ta and Zubby.
 	- Vali and Srns took the first watch together.
+	- Glubbery said he can use painting to do social engineering, ingratiating himself with people.
+His first time drawing a naked person.
+He tried to teach me but doesn't know the terms.
+Vesh'ta disrobed.
+Nice figure.
+Lean.
+Long hair.
+I asked if she was considered beautiful by Deep and surfacer dwellers.
+Said her eyes aren't as red as they could be by her people's standards, orange yellow.
+Face scarred.
+I asked about Srns,